You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 So, yes you can get by with Spanish, however we suggest everyone learn the Portuguese basics to make things smoother.

 Try our Portuguese Resources article for some easy ways to pick up Portuguese through immersion in spoken and colloquial language.
 Once you’ve memorised the basics, our post on 30 Portuguese Phrases You Need to Know outlines common interjections and phrases that aren’t easily translated.
-Spoiler: one is “let’s wasted”.
+Spoiler: one is “let’s get wasted”.
 Very important.

 #2 The Outlet is European, but the Voltage Varies

-Brazilian electric sockets use either plug type C or plug type N. The newer plug now installed in new builds across the country is the same socket as those used in most continental Europe, which is useful.
+Brazilian electric sockets use either plug type C or plug type N. The newer plug now installed in new builds across the country is the same socket as those used in most of continental Europe, which is useful.

 It’s also imperative to remember that Brazil has 2 voltage levels, and it varies sporadically throughout the country.
 Rio de Janeiro and São Paulo for instance use 110v, whereas Brasília uses 220v.
 This website has a full list of each state’s standard voltage.
 If you are travelling through Brazil, you should always use a voltage converter as the more powerful voltages can burn out your devices.